mminin/surface-derivatives/standalone/readme.md

 Perhaps the most importaint dependency here is Python-GDAL bindings in osgeo, install thouse via http://trac.osgeo.org/osgeo4w/wiki Use advanced installation, and make sure to select python libraries (skipped by default), particularly python-gdal-dev and scipy.

+Scipy provides handles to ITK subroutines, which (i suspect) is what does the convolution.